-The RRHA will determine that third-party verification is not available when it is known that an income source does not have the ability to provide written or oral third-party verification, such as when RRHA determines that a third party's privacy rules prohibit the source from disclosing information.
+The RRHA will determine that third-party verification is not available when it is known that an income source does not have the ability to provide written or

 4. Fully Excluded Income

 In accordance with Notice PIH 2013-04, RRHA will accept a participant's selfcertification as verification of fully excluded income.
 (See Chapter 10 of this ACOP for guidance on which income may be excluded.)
 For fully excluded income, RRHA is not required to: